 The Company generates revenue primarily from the sale of cannabis products and by providing patients with physician-led cannabinoid therapy and education.
 Following the acquisition of Emblem Corp., the Company commenced sales to the Canadian adult-use and medical cannabis markets.
-The Company also generates cannabis sales through Canadian and international bulk wholesale transactions to other businesses that are authorized at law to sell cannabis.
+The Company also generates cannabis sales through Canadian and international business to business transactions with customers that are authorized at law to sell cannabis.

-For the three and nine months ended September 30, 2020 ("Q3 2020") net revenue was \$5.0 million and \$29.3 million, flat and an increase of 184%, respectively, over same periods in the prior year.
-The increase over the nine month period was primarily derived from a \$20.2 million increase in cannabis net revenue.
+For the three months and year ended December 31, 2020 ("FY 2020") net revenue was \$15.2 million and \$44.5 million, an increase of 152% and 172%, respectively, over the same periods in the prior year.
+This was due to a significant increase in cannabis net revenue.